 Tesla made its entire existence based on building eco-friendly vehicles.
 The company manufactures every product with climate health in mind and takes pains to mention it repeatedly.

 One would think changing the future of the auto industry is a sufficient contribution from one company.
-But no!
-Tesla frequently takes part in a charity project and lends relief support to the less privileged areas.

 You’d be surprised to know Tesla additionally runs a non-profit science foundation as a tribute to its inventor.